ahodieb/course-projects/README.md

 Supporting double values.
 it dosen't support -ve values.

+--

-##Reimplmentation of the same project in python , will be the core for a GUI to show the steps.
+A re-implmentation of the same project in python was made for another course ( Advanced Computer Architecture ).

 ## Extra Data:
 * [Project Requirments][1]